dandro/wez-bits/README.md

 ## Configuration

-Create a `.wez-bits/config.toml` file in the project you are trying to integrate.
-The TOML file should follow the structure below:
+Setup your project config file by running `wez-bits confit create`.
+This should create a `.wez` directory and add a `config.toml` file that looks something like the below:

 ```toml
 # Common tasks